Minimum Meal Frequency

 What is its purpose?

-Feeding meals less frequently than recommended by WHO/UNICEF (see below) can compromise a child’s total energy and micronutrient intake, which in turn may cause growth faltering, stunting and micronutrient deficiencies.
-This indicator therefore measures the proportion of children who consumed meals/snacks at least the recommended number of times.
+Feeding meals less frequently than recommended by WHO/UNICEF (see below) can compromise a child’s total energy and micronutrient intake, which in turn may cause stunting and micronutrient deficiencies.
+Therefore, this indicator measures the proportion of children who consumed meals/snacks at least the recommended number of times.

 How to Collect and Analyse the Required Data